How to Retire in Your 30s

 A California couple recently retired in their mid-30s with $1 million in the bank, according to Forbes magazine.

-OK, true, that remarkable feat of personal finance would be nearly impossible for most of us because we have, you know, lives.
+True, that remarkable feat of personal finance would be nearly impossible for most of us because we have, you know, lives.
 And kids.
-I could never pull off something like this with four boys to raise.
+It would be incredibly difficult to pull off something like this with children to raise.

 1. Know Your Objective

-When Travis got laid-off from an IT job in 2012 he discovered a new passion — the freedom that came with not working.
+When Travis was laid-off from an IT job in 2012 he discovered a new passion—the freedom that came with not working.
 He and Amanda decided to retire as soon as possible.
 They figured they needed $1 million to make that happen.
-The couple planned to live on 3 percent — 4 percent of their portfolio’s value every year and expected a 7 percent annual growth rate.
+The couple planned to live on three to four percent of their portfolio’s value every year and expected a seven percent annual growth rate.